University-of-Adelaide-Bx-Masters/Public_Health_Microbial_Genomics/Practicals/practical_2.md

 # **4. Perform Core-genome MLST using `chewBBACA`**
 We have now used `mlst` to assign a sequence type to our salmonella samples, which is an important tool for the initual quick screaning of samples to identify potential bacterial outbreaks.
-The next step would be to then undertake cgMLST analysis on the samples. cgMLST is based on thousands of core genes (present in >95% of strains) and thus compared to mlst it provides much higher genetic resolution needed for confirming outbreaks.
+The next step would be to then undertake core genome MLST (cgMLST) analysis on the samples. cgMLST is based on thousands of core genes (genes present in >95% of strains) and thus compared to mlst it provides much higher genetic resolution needed for confirming outbreaks.
 For this part of the practical we will undertake cgMLST on the salmonella samples.

-`chewBBACA` is a commonly used tool for undertaking cgMLST across bacterial genomes in public helath settings for bacterial genotyping and is commonly used for outbreak investigations. `chewBBACA uses a BLAST score ratio (BCR)- based allele calling alogarithm to identify allels across genome assemblies, producing allelic profiles that can be compared between bacterial samples.
+`chewBBACA` is a commonly used tool for undertaking cgMLST on bacterial genomes, particulalry in public health settings for outbreak investigations. `chewBBACA` uses a BLAST score ratio (BCR)- based allele calling alogarithm to identify allels across genome assemblies, producing allelic profiles that can be compared between bacterial samples.
+Generally, samples with fewer allele differences are considered to be more closely related.

 ### 4.2 Salmonella enterica core genome MLST schema

-`chewbbaca` requires a scheme for xyz
+Before `chewbbaca` can be run on the samples - we need to requires a scheme for xyz

 The Salmonella enterica core genome MLST schema has already been downloaded for you and is located here `~/data/bacterial_genotyping`